Kayli/logspub/dev/distributed.md

   - teams are loosely coupled, each iterating their own process

 - micro frontend [8]
-  - react: 'module federation plugin'
+  - for react apps see 'module federation plugin'

 - api gateway
   - useful for data aggregation from multiple microservices that own different databases